Advantages of Corporate Bonds vs. Stocks

 was one of the world's most valuable

 companies.
-Today, it is a shell of its former self and, in October 2018, GE cut
+After years of underperformance, in October 2018, GE cut

 its quarterly dividend to $0.01 per